 The Bank of England is a founding member of the Central Banks and Supervisors Network for Greening the Financial System.
 The Network was formed in December 2017, at the One Planet Summit in Paris.
 It was co-founded by eight central banks and supervisors, and, as of June 2019, has over 40 members and observers.

-On 17 April 2019, the NGFS published its first comprehensive report, ‘A call for action – climate change as a source of financial risk’.
+In April 2019, the NGFS published its first comprehensive report, ‘A call for action – climate change as a source of financial risk’.
 This followed publication of its ‘First Progress Report’ in October 2018.
 The report sets out six recommendations for central banks, supervisors, policymakers and financial institutions to enhance their role in the greening of the financial system and the managing of climate and environment-related risks.
 Alongside the report, Mark Carney, Governor of the Bank of England, Francois Villeroy de Galhau, Governor of the Banque de France, and Frank Elderson, Chair of the Network for Greening the Financial System (NGFS) wrote an open letter on climate-related financial risks.

 Sustainable Insurance Forum

 The Bank also co-founded the Sustainable Insurance Forum (SIF).
 SIF is a global network of insurance supervisors and regulators, who are working together on sustainability challenges facing the insurance sector, including climate change.

 Supporting enhanced disclosure

 To allow markets to better assess, price and manage climate-related financial risks, the Financial Stability Board (FSB), at the request of G20 leaders, established the industry-led Task Force on Climate-related Financial Disclosures (TCFD).
 The Bank supports the TCFD, and has, for example, co-hosted a conference on scenario analysis in November 2017.